DeanTech1980/Website-Verification-System/README.md

 Traditional mechanisms such as **HTTPS** and **PKI** have improved security, but they fall short of addressing persistent threats, fragmented governance, and evolving tactics.
-This paper proposes a **browser integrated, centralised global website verification system** treating every website as a digital entity requiring authenticated “citizenship” before participation.
+This paper proposes a **browser integrated, centralised global website verification system** treating every website as a digital entity requiring authenticated **citizenship** before participation.

 This report examines current authentication standards, technical requirements, statistical implications, comparative